TechnicalPursuit/TIBET-Examples/pizza/README.md

 directories so you have a starting point for server-side route and mock development.

-From plugins to routes to mocks, place things in the proper directory and the TDS will automatically handle loading and integrating them.
+Built with a framework's "it calls you" model in mind, placing things in the proper directory and following the proper naming conventions will cause the server to automatically find, load, and activate your extensions.

+You don't have to build a server, you just have to add the logic specific to your routes and the TDS handles the rest.

 #### `/order` Route